helenelechene/Deep-learning-socratic-chatbot/README.md

 ### 2.3. pattern library

 Pattern is another Python NLP library.
+From our experience throughout this proejct, it works well for grammatical purposes, making conjugation as well as determining the grammatical person and number (singular or plural).
+Also from our experience, it is not really efficient for doing sentiment analysis on small sentences (without modelling and optimization using only the function sentiment()).

 ## 3. Chatbot

 A chatbot try to reproduce a conversation between humans.
 The aim of chatbot is usually to appear as humanly as possible, in other words, to try to pass the Turing test.
 A simple form of chatbot is Artificial Intelligence Markup Language (AIML) that is based on pattern and templates, the pattern is usual form of the question and the template the proper answer to the question.
 Thus, a chatbot relies largely on NLP.